JPMorgan to pay $410 million to settle U.S. power market case

 FERC said JPMorgan admitted the facts in the agreement, but "did not admit or deny the violations."

-Dimon has moved this year to resolve multiple government investigations and correct problems regulators have found at the bank in an effort to take a more conciliatory stance as new rules are imposed more than five years after the start of the financial crisis.
+Dimon has moved this year to resolve multiple government investigations and correct problems that regulators have found at the bank.

 The deal also came amid unprecedented political scrutiny of Wall Street's involvement in the raw materials supply chain.
 Lawmakers have questioned whether banks should own metals warehouses and power plants, while the U.S. Federal Reserve reviews a landmark 2003 decision that first let them trade commodities.

-As expected, the FERC deal did not cite specific traders or JPMorgan's commodities chief Blythe Masters, who spent billions of dollars over the past five years to build JPMorgan's oil, power, gas and metals business into the biggest on Wall Street.
+As expected, the FERC deal did not cite specific traders or JPMorgan's commodities chief Blythe Masters, who spent billions of dollars over the past five years to build JPMorgan's oil, power, gas and metals business.

-JPMorgan had vowed in May to fight the FERC charges and disputed allegations that employees lied or acted inappropriately during a more than year-long investigation.
-After a court battle over the disclosure over documents, the bank entered settlement discussions.
+JPMorgan had vowed in May to fight the FERC charges and dispute allegations that employees lied or acted inappropriately in the matter.
+But it later entered settlement discussions.

-FERC Commissioner Tony Clark heralded the settlement as "historic," but said he was frustrated over the bank's evasiveness during the investigation.
-FERC had accused JPMorgan on several occasions of being late in responding to data requests and alleged it sometimes submitted "misleading information."

-"In this investigation and others, it has become too common for subjects of an investigation to take steps to obfuscate the true intent of their business strategies as a litigation posture for dealing with their regulators," he said in a statement.

 (Reporting by Scott DiSavino and Jonathan Leff; Editing by Jeffrey Benkoe)